abdullqadeer/dns-management-panel/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ## Contact
-For any inquiries or feedback, please reach out to [your email or contact information].
+For any inquiries or feedback, please reach out to [Linkedin](https://www.linkedin.com/in/aqadeer5511/).

 ### Instructions
 - Replace `yourusername` in the clone command with your actual GitHub username.